Visas

 Auto-immigration gates at 42 nationalities (ENACTED, March 16, 2026).
 Twenty-four countries were added to Korea's automated immigration gate system as of March 16, per KPMG Flash Alert 2026-096.
 The additions include 19 EU member states plus Norway, Liechtenstein, Switzerland, Iceland, and Canada.
 Pre-register at Incheon Airport before arrival.

 K-ETA exemption extended through December 31, 2026 (ENACTED, December 29, 2025).
-The K-ETA (Korea Electronic Travel Authorization) exemption for approximately 67 visa-waiver nationalities continues through December 31, 2026, per MOFA.
-Eligible travelers do not need to obtain K-ETA before arriving in Korea.
+The K-ETA (Korea Electronic Travel Authorization) exemption for visa-waiver nationalities continues through December 31, 2026, per MOFA.
+Eligible travelers do not need to get a K-ETA before arriving in Korea.

 E-8 seasonal quota raised to 109,100 (ENACTED, late 2025).
 The E-8 (단기취업) seasonal worker quota increased to 109,100, per Korea Herald.
 If you are an employer who relies on seasonal labor, apply through your local government office.

-Foreign Worker Wage Advisory Committee (ANNOUNCED, launches July 2026).
+Foreign Worker Wage Advisory Committee (ANNOUNCED, March 2026).
 A new committee will advise on minimum-wage decisions for foreign workers by sector.
-It launches July 2026.
+The Ministry of Justice announced its direction in March 2026, per the Korea Times, but a launch date has not yet been published.
 Watch for decisions that may affect wage floors in manufacturing, agriculture, and fisheries.

 What to do now: checklist by situation